czyrar/nvim/README.md

 ### themes subfolder

 Where purely theme plugins are located.
 They are loaded first of all.
-To change theme edit the last line at `init.lua`.
+To change theme edit the `colorscheme` variable at the start of `init.lua`.